 Beta-carotene supplements can interact with the following medications:

-Cholestyramine, Colestipol -- Cholestyramine, a medication used to lower cholesterol, can lower levels of dietary beta-carotene in the blood by 30 - 40%, according to one study.
+Cholestyramine and Colestipol: Cholestyramine, a medication used to lower cholesterol, can lower levels of dietary beta-carotene in the blood by 30 to 40%, according to one study.
 Colestipol, a cholesterol-lowering medication similar to cholestyramin, may also reduce beta-carotene levels.
-Your doctor may monitor your levels of beta-carotene, but you don't usually need to take a supplement.
+Your doctor may monitor your levels of beta-carotene, but you do not usually need to take a supplement.

 Bjelakovic G, Nikolova D, Simonetti RG, Gluud C. Antioxidant supplements for preventing gastrointestinal cancers.
 Cochrane Database Syst Rev. 2008 Jul 16;(3):CD004183.
 Review.